ZitengWang/nn_mask/README.md

 #

-extentions: beamformers (MVDR, GEV, GEV-BAN, Variable Span, SDW-MWF, rank-1 MWF with different constraints ) used in [Rank-1 Constrained Multichannel Wiener Filter for Speech Recognition in Noisy Environments](https://arxiv.org/abs/1707.00201)
+extentions: beamformers (MVDR, GEV, GEV-BAN, Variable Span, SDW-MWF, rank-1 MWF with different constraints ) used in [Rank-1 Constrained Multichannel Wiener Filter for Speech Recognition in Noisy Environments](https://arxiv.org/abs/1707.00201) and [ON SDW-MWF AND VARIABLE SPAN LINEAR FILTER WITH APPLICATION TO SPEECH RECOGNITION IN NOISY ENVIRONMENTS]

 #
 #